The intriguing tale of Harry Potter – the Boy Who Lived, has inspired many to throw magical Harry Potter parties.

 and since they are adventurous, maybe

 b.
 Hufflepuff Common Room – Cheerful and Cozy

 Yellow and black are the Hufflepuff colors.
 Their common room is cheerful with copper lamps, honey-colored wood, and plants.

-Just like for Gryffindor I looked around the house for items to put in the Hufflepuff Common Room.
+Just like for the Gryffindor Common Room, I looked around the house for items to put in the Hufflepuff Common Room.

-I purchased yellow fabric to make a couple of pillowcases and black fabric to cover the seat of an armchair.
+I purchased yellow fabric to make a couple of pillowcases and black cloth to cover the seat of an armchair.
 We also placed a black throw blanket on the couch.

 Other things besides pillows, blankets, candlesticks etc. could include